-Consistent with the FREL Cerrado, this submission considered non-CO2, $C_H4$ and $N_2O$ gases.
-The decision to include these gases in the FREL Cerrado was made after an international assessment process, in which experts pointed out by the UNFCCC Secretariat recommended it and the REDD+ Workgroup accepted the suggestion.
+Consistent with the FREL Cerrado, this submission considered non-CO2, C_H4 and N_2O gases.
+The decision to include these gases in the FREL Cerrado was made after an international assessment process, in which experts pointed out by the UNFCCC Secretariat recommended it and Brazilian experts accepted their suggestions.

-&lt;sup>4 In most first order approaches, "activity data" are expressed in terms of land use area or land use change.
+4 In most first order approaches, "activity data" are expressed in terms of land use area or land use change.
 The general guideline is to multiply the activity data by a carbon stock coefficient or "emission factor" to get to the estimates of sources/or sinks."
 (IPCC, 2003; section 3.1.4, page 3.15).